Feeling Guilty About Having A Second Baby? What You’re Forgetting.

 Feeling Guilty About Having A Second Baby Is A Good Sign

 The fact that you feel this way is a really, really good sign about the kind of mom you are!
 That sort of intense emotion over something that hasn’t even happened yet displays great empathy.

 Not everyone is sobering-ly aware of how fast the days go by.
 Not everyone has such a deep understanding of the fact that once you have another baby, it will NEVER AGAIN be just you and your firstborn.
 Those days will be gone.

 And let’s face it, those days have been pretty great.
 Planning your day around what just the two of you want to do.
 Deciding on lunch based solely on #1’s preferences.

 Having every moment of every day to offer your firstborn your undivided attention… and it’s all going away.

 What You Aren’t Considering

-Now that I have had multiple children for many years there is an objectivity that I can see, that a mom about to have her second child can not.
+Now that I have had multiple children for many years, there is objectivity that I can see that a mom about to have her second child can not.
 I want you to listen to me right now because the sooner you get this, the better off all of your children will be.
 Heck, the better off you, your husband, your children, and your whole family will be for years to come.